 Digital networking is one of the main trends in the modern information society.
 Full broadband coverage is becoming a key requirement for participating in society.
-However, many people have no or only limited access to this technology, especially in rural areas.
-There is a digital divide in our society.
-Our efforts in the CR category "Connect the Unconnected" are therefore focused on using new technologies to cover new regions.
+That is why we focus our efforts on using new technologies to connect areas that previously had no coverage as part of the CR action area "Connect the unconnected."

 Today, as a result of high-performance standards, top data transmission speeds are provided even in remote areas:

 The network infrastructure is at the heart of our business.
-Telekom builds and operates networks that meet the high requirements of the gigabit society.
-The Group's extensive network expansion strategy, which was approved in July 2010, discusses the steps Telekom is planning to take in the medium term on its way to creating the network of the future.
+As Germany's largest provider of telecommunications services, Telekom sets up and operates networks that meet the high demands of the gigabit society.
+Telekom continues to rely on a combination of wireless and fixed-line technologies, with an emphasis on the high-speed LTE mobile communications network and the new VDSL vectoring technology.
+The Group's extensive, integrated network strategy, which was adopted in 2012, describes the steps that Telekom is planning to take in the medium term along the road to the network of the future.
 The main objectives are growth, efficiency and quality.

 In line with the EU's digital agenda, the German government decided to pursue a similar goal with its broadband strategy, which it passed in 2009.
 It requires network access with speeds of at least 50 Mbit/s for all households by 2014, giving priority to infrastructure expansion in rural areas.
-Deutsche Telekom is one of the most important partners of this broadband strategy and contributes significantly to fulfilling the German federal government's broadband objectives.
+Deutsche Telekom is one of the most important partners of the broadband strategy and is making a significant contribution in helping the German government achieve its broadband goals.

-The Group will be able to tap significant growth opportunities with the network expansion strategy.
-In order to take advantage of these opportunities, Telekom needs to rethink its current business model, which consists of the following:
+The Group will be able to tap into significant growth opportunities with its network expansion strategy.
+Our business model relies on the following key elements: